 Dr. Catalina Amuedo-Dorantes is professor of economics at University of California, Merced, and a Research Fellow at CReAM, FEDEA, GLO and IZA.
-She also serves as western representative of the Committee on the Status of Women in the Economics Profession (CSWEP), as member of the Advisory Council of the Americas Center at the Federal Reserve Bank of Atlanta, as Executive Committee Member of UC Merced Community and Labor Center, and as member of the Advisory Board of the Berkeley Interdisciplinary Migration Institute.
+She also serves as member of the Advisory Council of the Americas Center at the Federal Reserve Bank of Atlanta, as Executive Committee Member of UC Merced Community and Labor Center, and as member of the Advisory Board of the Berkeley Interdisciplinary Migration Institute.